List of animated feature films of 2017

+List

 Highest-grossing animated films

-The following is a list of the 10 highest-grossing animated feature films first released in 2017.Despicable Me 3 became the second non-Disney film and the sixth animated film after Toy Story 3 (2010), Frozen (2013), Minions (2015), Zootopia and Finding Dory (both in 2016) to gross over $1 billion, and is currently the seventh-highest-grossing animated film of all time and the 36th-highest-grossing film of all time.
+The following is a list of the 10 highest-grossing animated feature films first released in 2017.

+Despicable Me 3 became the second non-Disney film and the sixth animated film after Toy Story 3 (2010), Frozen (2013), Minions (2015), Zootopia and Finding Dory (both in 2016) to gross over $1 billion, and is currently the seventh-highest-grossing animated film of all time and the 36th-highest-grossing film of all time.
 The Despicable Me franchise became the highest-grossing animated franchise of all time, passing the Shrek franchise and the 15th-highest-grossing film series ever.
 It also has the highest theater count ever for any film (animated or live-action) with 4,536 breaking the record from The Twilight Saga: Eclipse (2010).